 Welcome to Cooper Fitch’s Salary Guide for 2018.
 This guide covers professional mid to senior jobs across the United Arab Emirates (UAE).
-Cooper Fitch is a recruitment firm based in the United Arab Emirates since 1997 specialising in recruitment, HR advisory services, and executive search.
-We are delighted to present our Salary Survey findings for 2018, where we aim to provide insights into employment and salary trends in key sectors for the United Arab Emirates (UAE).
-We base all of our salary predictions on information obtained from organizations located in the United Arab Emirates only, as well as our own experts’ observations on market trends.
+Cooper Fitch is a search firm based in the United Arab Emirates since 1997 specialising in recruitment, HR advisory services and executive search.
+We are delighted to present our Salary Survey findings for 2018 where we aim to provide insights into employment and salary trends in key sectors for the United Arab Emirates (UAE).
+We base all of our salary predictions on information obtained from organizations located in the United Arab Emirates only as well as our own experts’ observations on market trends.
 The guide summarises our expectations for salaries and recruitment trends for 2018.

 The energy sector is starting to see some very slight "green shoots" with some key hires being made, but it is still running on a minus number when it comes to salary levels.
 The number of new jobs coming to market was slightly higher than that of 2016 (by 1-2%).

 The economic outlook for the UAE for 2018 shows some good signs of growth, in terms of the creation of new opportunities and increased headcount for the year ahead, within the following areas: sales, advisory, legal, strategy, tax, IT, and digital.
 We certainly also project some job creation in new sectors such as Privatisation, Digital banking, Fintech and Blockchain all becoming potentially important growth sectors, particularly in Dubai.
 What this means in terms of actual volume is very hard to say.
 Other areas such as supply chain and manufacturing have had a good 2018, with more high-end job creation that occurred last year and the same plan for the year ahead.
 The introduction of VAT in the UAE and across the GCC will be the single biggest job creator for the new jobs in 2018 – we are forecasting over 9,000 new jobs across the gulf.